 1. Type of corruption

-The first fundamental aspect is what type of behavior the adversary can inflict on the $f$ parties is can corrupt.
+The first fundamental aspect is what type of corruption the adversary can inflict on the $f$ parties it can corrupt.
 There are four classic types of corruption: Passive, Crash, Omission, and Byzantine.

-Omission: in addition to passive, once corrupted, the adversary can decide, for each message sent or each message received, to either drop or allow it to continue.
+3. Omission: in addition to passive, once corrupted, the adversary can decide, for each message sent or each message received, to either drop or allow it to continue.
 Note that the party is not informed that it is corrupted.
-Sometimes there is a separation to send omission corruption and receive omission corruption.

 Note that each corruption type subsumes the previous one.